Getting started with the CPP SDK

 2. Compilation: The code is built, and an executable binary file (.elf) is generated.

-3. Flashing the code: This .elf file is retrieved by Cockpit and flashed to the controller over the Ethernet link.
+3. Flashing the code: This .elf file is retrieved by Cockpit and flashed to the controller over Ethernet.

 Assuming that the user template is already imported into the workspace, users should be presented with a window as shown in the screenshot below.
-Help on how to import the user template is provided in the Installation guide for imperix CPP SDK.
+Instructions to import the user template is provided in the Installation guide for the CPP SDK.

 The interface is organized into several key areas as follows:

-1. Build and Launch Controls (Top Left): Dedicated buttons located in the upper-left toolbar are used to compile the written code and deploy the resulting executable directly to the controller.
+1. Build and launch controls (top left): Dedicated buttons located in the upper-left toolbar are used to compile the code and deploy the executable to the controller.

-2. Project Explorer (Left Panel): Displays the project’s directory structure and the files included in the project.
-The specific roles and contents of these files are detailed in the upcoming sections.
+2. Project explorer (left panel): Displays the project’s directory structure and project files.
+The contents of these files are detailed in the upcoming sections.

-3. Code Editor (Center Panel): Serves as the primary workspace for viewing and modifying the C++ source code.
+3. Code editor (center panel): Serves as the main workspace for editing the code.

-4. Console (Bottom Panel): Outputs the system and build logs, displaying any compilation warnings or errors.
+4. Console (bottom panel): Outputs the system logs, displaying any compilation warnings or errors.

 CPP IDE layout to get started with the CPP SDK